UofABioinformaticsHub/RAdelaide-July-2016/Day_1/107_UsingRMarkdown.md

 ## Writing Reports Using `rmarkdown`

 - `.Rmd` files allow us to include normal text alongside embedded `R` code.
-    + Create all of our figures & tables directly from the raw data,
+    + Create all of our figures & tables directly from the data
     + Data, experimental and analytic descriptions
     + Mathematical/Statistical equations
     + Nicely Formatted Results